-With generous support from the Gray Foundation and the Stavros Niarchos Foundation, public schools in zip code 10029 in East Harlem and school districts 9 and 11 in the Bronx will have their field trip fees waived.
+With generous support from the Gray Foundation, the Rowe Family Foundation, and the Stavros Niarchos Foundation, public and charter schools in zip code 10029 in East Harlem and all public and charter schools in the Bronx will have their field trip fees waived.

 Please note there is limited availability for this waiver.
 Groups using the waiver that cannot make their visit must cancel with five-day notice or they will not be able to reschedule.
 More than one cancellation will eliminate the use of the fee waiver for the entire school.
 All students will receive free family admission passes to return to the Museum.

 Programs: Gallery programs provide 60-minute interactive tours in the Museum’s exhibitions.
 History Labs are 75-minute programs that provide content-rich, hands-on experiences in the Museum’s classrooms that are specially designed for elementary school students.
 Programs can be modified for groups of all needs and abilities.

 “What makes New York “New York?”
 The exhibition New York at Its Core traces the history of New York City and looks ahead to its future.
 Each 60-minute program is for grades K-12 unless otherwise noted, with the option to book two back-to-back programs:

 The Making of New York: From Mannahatta to the Five-Borough City

 In Port City, 1609 – 1898, students will discover and interpret original artifacts that tell New York stories about the people who shaped the city over the centuries.